S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Processes_and_Services.md

 ```
 get-process | sort-object -property Id
 ```
-This grabs all processes and sorts them by process Id
+This grabs all processes and sorts them by process ID

 ```
 (get-process -Id "12345").modules